SimeonDee/web-automate-hotel-reservation-ai-agent-mcp-client/README.md

 $ uv pip install -r requirements.txt
 ```

-- To start the server FastAPI Server, run
+- To start the server (FastAPI Server) and make the agent available as RESTful API service, run

   - As a DEV server with reload